-The sixth annual conference of the Society for the Study of the History of Analytical Philosophy will be held at the University of Calgary, May 8-10, 2017.
-It is locally organised by Richard Zach and sponsored by the Philosophy Department at the University of Calgary.
+The seventh annual conference of the Society for the Study of the History of Analytical Philosophy will be held at McMaster University in Hamilton, Ontario, 19-21 June 2018.
+It is locally organised by Sandra Lapointe with the assistance of Sean Dudley and sponsored by the Philosophy Department at McMaster University.

-This year’s meeting is being held in conjunction with the Society for Exact Philosophy whose conference (5-7 May 2017) convenes immediately before the SSHAP meeting.
-The organizers hope that SSHAP conferees will also want to attend the SEP meeting and vice versa.
+This year’s meeting is being held in conjunction with the Bertrand Russell Society whose conference (22-24 June 2017) convenes immediately before the SSHAP meeting.
+The organizers hope that SSHAP conferees will also want to attend the BRS meeting and vice versa.
 There are many areas of shared interest and possibilities for fruitful exchange.
-Information about the SEP meeting and its call for papers can be found here.
+Information about the BRS meeting and its call for papers can be found here.

 We do ask that those who wish to submit papers for both meetings not submit the very same paper.

 SSHAP – Call for Abstracts or Papers

 The Society for Study of the History of Analytical Philosophy is an international organization aimed at promoting discussion in all areas of scholarship concerning the development of philosophical logic, philosophy of language, the philosophy of mind, metaphysics, ethics and metaethics, the philosophy of science, and epistemology.
 It welcomes scholars interested in the many ways in which the disciplines were influenced by thinkers such as Bolzano, Brentano and his school, Husserl, Frege, Russell, the Vienna Circle, Wittgenstein, Tarski, Quine and the Polish school, for instance, but also seeks to promote work engaging with lesser know figures and trends.

 SSHAP invites submissions for its 2018 annual conference.
 Paper submissions in all areas of the history of analytic philosophy are welcome.